aquiles-sa/aquiles-sa/README.md

 <ul>
     <li>
-        I'm doing a bachelor's degree at Software Engineering at Universidade Católica de Salvador (UCSAL)
+        I'm doing a graduating at Software Engineering at Universidade Católica de Salvador (UCSAL)
     </li><br />
     <li>
         I have an introverted, adaptable, slightly shy and highly honest personality.